ChiefORZ/froots-reactjs-test/README.md

 ### Additional Plugins

 - 🗃️ **[next-compose-plugins](https://github.com/cyrilwanner/next-compose-plugins)** – Provides a cleaner API for enabling and configuring plugins for Next.js
-- 🎉 **[Partytown](https://partytown.builder.io/)** – Relocate resource intensive third-party scripts off of the main thread and into a web worker

 <!-- Procedures Section -->